SHIPWRECKED ON MONT-BLANC - THE VINCENDON AND HENRY TRAGEDY

 Secured by Henry, Vincendon was falling continuously.
-They were going down the slopes between the Upper and Lower Red Rocks (passage Balmat) with the aim to reach the Grand Plateau and the Grands Mulets refuge.
+They were going down the slopes between the Upper and Lower Red Rocks (the "Old Lower passage" or "passage Balmat") with the aim to reach the Grand Plateau and the Grands Mulets refuge.

 Vincendon made a 60 m fall somewhere in a steep couloir pulling along Henry with him.

 They lost their glacier sun-glasses, rucksacks, gloves and François his crampons and his over boots.
-They bivouacked again at the bottom of the Upper Red Rocks at around 4200 m, having descended only 400 m in a full day[12bis] which shows how exhausted they must have been or at least Vincendon who was seen falling all the time by the observer the Chamonix guide Joseph Maffioli at the Brevent in charge of the ski patrollers.
+They bivouacked again at the bottom of the Upper Red Rocks at around 4200 m, climbing down 400 m only in a full day[12bis] which shows how exhausted they must have been or at least Vincendon who was seen falling from the Brevent all the time by the the Chamonix guide Joseph Maffioli in charge of the ski patrollers.

 The following morning, Friday the 28th, Henry managed to get Vincendon down to the Grand Plateau but probably partially blind due to the loss of their glacier sun-glasses, they lost their way and instead of going left onto the route leading to the Grands Mulets, they went straight down and stopped on the brim of the 300 m high icefall overhanging the Combe Maudite at around 3900 m.

 THEY WERE TRAPPED!

 From the testimonial of Warrant-officer Blanc who spoke with François Henry after the crash of his helicopter, 3 days later.

 [12bis] According to the observers from Planpraz and the Brévent, Simond, Pellin and Maffioli.

 Thursday and Friday - DAY 6 and 7 (27th-28th)

 8.1.
 The rescue system in 1956